 Expose Your Dog to New Environments – Many times a dog will run or wander off when in a new place: ‘If you take a dog that hasn’t been outside and doesn’t get a ton of exposure to novel experiences, they’re itching to see what’s out there,’ says Scott Sheaffer, CDBC, CPDT-KA, dog behaviour specialist and founder of USA Dog Behavior.

 One important thing to remember if your dog is running away from you is to make sure that you don’t run or scream after them: ‘It will make the dog nervous or they’ll think it’s a game,’ says Sheaffer.
 Walk in a straight line towards your dog and continue to use your ‘come’ command and immediately reward your dog when they return to you.

 In case you lose your dog, it’s always a good idea to make sure they’re wearing an ID collar and are microchipped.
 We all love to spoil our pets and get them the latest gadgets and when walking them at night, you might want to invest in a LED collar or reflective vest so they can stay visible.

-You can also use Curve to give you peace of mind by allowing you to track your dog’s location using your smartphone.
+You can also use Curve Pet tracker pack to give you peace of mind by allowing you to track your dog’s location using your smartphone.
+Already own Curve?
+No problem, simply attach the Curve Pet tracker clip and be on your way.
 You can program Zones and get alerts if your dog wanders out of a designated area.
 Curve is compact, durable and water resistant up to 1 metre deep for up to 30 minutes.

 With positive reinforcement, starting inside, repetition and exposing your dog to new environments, you will be well on your way to helping train your dog to come back when called.
 All of these tips can help give you peace of mind whilst letting them off-lead in forests and dog parks.